 The ideal plan would be to set aside time every day, or during the work week.
 During that time, work on one of your stories.
 What I did was set a daily goal of getting one story done.
 So I would sit and write till it was finished.

 The importance of a routine is that once you get your book or novel completed, you can start working on something else.
 A routine also helps, because you get satisfaction from the process of writing.
-If your only goal is to finish you won’t have a reason to write again.
+If your only goal is to finish, you won’t have a reason to write again.
+When you are having trouble finishing a book, you need to make sure writing is part of your routine.

 At first, focus on the stories that are already in your head.
 If you already know them, they will come out faster.
 It is useful to get them out because you won’t have to think about them anymore.
 It will also give you a chance to see what you have and what you need to fill in the gaps.